kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    and the environment in which the workflow is executed.

-   For production pipelines, if this first build reports a failure, we recommend opening an issue on the repository used as template (in this case `pipeline_rnaseq_hisat2
+   For production pipelines, if this first build reports a failure, we recommend opening an issue on the repository used as template (in this example, `pipeline_rnaseq_hisat2
    <https://github.com/sims-lab/pipeline_rnaseq_hisat2>`_),
    including a link to the build report of the GitHub Action workflow that failed.